open-scientific/MFMP-THOR/README.md

 ![image](./assets/bubbler.png)

-Why is this component important, it has water stainless steel and bubbles?
+Why is this component important, it has water, stainless steel and bubbles?
 The main clue was a concern over the bubble size, So this lead to researching nano bubbles and cavitation or the latter lead to the former.
+A key concept to note is hydrodynamic shear, One wants to create as much as possible.

 ### Nano bubbles